 Brisket can definitely be an intimidating thing to make.
 I once made it as a young cook, and it was perfectly inedible.
-Back then, I couldn’t believe how long it takes to cook, but it does take very long.
-Now I usually make it in the slow cooker, which is awesome; but I don’t have a slow cooker in New York, and I don’t have time to run out and buy one.
-So this time I used my trusty Le Creuset, which worked out beautifully.
+Back then, I couldn’t believe how long it took to cook, but it does take very long.
+Now I usually make it in the slow cooker, which is an awesome way to go but this time I used my trusty Le Creuset, which worked out beautifully.
 A lot of people have some pretty awesome brisket recipes and I welcome you to send me yours.
 This really couldn’t be any easier and it’s super tasty.
 This original recipe came from my friend, Michele (with a few comments from Karyn too.)
 I did change a few things to the original recipe, but not a lot and I thank Michele for the recipe.

 4 lb. brisket (I didn’t need larger but you can adjust this recipe for whatever size brisket you use)

 Lawry’s seasoned salt available in the spice aisle

 2 large Spanish onions (Karyn uses Vidalia, which is also good), sliced thickly

 2 cans of tomato sauce , I used the 16 oz. size.
 You can also use the 1 can of 28 oz. size.
 It depends on you and how much sauce you like.

 2 tbsp. brown sugar (this is my addition.
 It doesn’t really change the flavor so much as cut the salt a bit)

 Preheat oven to 350 degrees.